artemka169/task2/README.md

 # Task 2
-Task 2 for econometrics course in science po university
+Task 2 for econometrics course in Sciences Po university